Local co-op adopts automation system

 Asked if they had many customers around the area, Wendler said this was Xtreme Automation’s first site that they did and the next one that they installed was in Sibley.

-Wendler said the company has been doing custom chemical mixing, solder automation and fertilizer and other items like that, but they've only done two systems in the grain industry so far.
+Wendler said the company has been doing custom chemical mixing, fertilizer and other items like that, but they’ve only done two systems in the grain industry so far.

 Ted Thayer, Principal Product Marketing Specialist — Control for Phoenix Contact, said Xtreme Automation reached out to Phoenix Contact about designing a new way to handle automation for the system.